-Applications must be submitted via University of Eastern Finland's electronic application form.
+Applications must be submitted via University of Eastern Finland's electronic application system Varbi.
 Please doublecheck that you have attached all the required attachments.
 You can refer to Appendix 1 to assist you in this.

 Applicants will receive confirmation on the submission of an application.
-Link to the application form is on NOVEL webpage.
-Please note that once the application has been submitted the applicant can continue to make further adjustments to the application up until the end of application period.
-We strongly recommended that the application is completed as early as possible.
+Link to the application form is on the NOVEL webpage.
+Please note that once the application has been submitted you can continue to make further adjustments to the application up until the end of the application period.
+We strongly recommend that the application is submitted as early as possible.

-The application deadline for the first call is 31 May 2025 at 16.00 (UTC +2/Helsinki).
+The application deadline for the first call is 31 May 2025 at 16.00 (UTC +3/Helsinki).
 Processing of applications starts immediately after the end of the application period and therefore late applications, i.e. applications sent after the application deadline or changes made to applications after the application deadline will not be considered.
+The application deadline for the second call is 28 February 2026 at 16.00 (UTC +2/Helsinki)